Amitk3293/k8s-cluster-on-ec2-w-kops-terraform-argoCD-nginxIngress/README.md

 ## ### IMPORTANT ### -
-For being able to create ELB for nginx-ingress -
+I had some issues with the automatic creation of the ELB resource, to solve it I found this workaround - For being able to create ELB for nginx-ingress -
 edit kops2terraform/data/aws_iam_role_policy_masters.k8s-cluster.amitk.link_policy and add the following permissions -
 ```bash